SRGSSR/castor/Sources/Castor/Castor.docc/Articles/metadata/metadata-article.md

 ### Fetching metadata

-In ``Castor``, a ``CastPlayerItem`` represents an item in a Cast queue.
-While its identifier is immediately available, the full metadata including, title, images and custom data must be explicitly fetched from the Cast receiver by calling ``CastPlayerItem/fetch()`` method.
+A ``CastPlayerItem`` represents an item in a Cast queue.
+While its identifier is immediately available, the full metadata including, title, images and custom data must be explicitly fetched from the Cast receiver by calling the ``CastPlayerItem/fetch()`` method:

 - Call ``CastPlayerItem/fetch()`` only when the view displaying the item appears.
 Avoid fetching items that are not currently visible on the screen.
 - After calling ``CastPlayerItem/fetch()``, the ``CastPlayerItem/asset`` property provides access to a ``CastMetadata`` containing the full metadata.